Using Pinterest to Drive Traffic to your Creative Blog

 - Your User Profile also needs to have keywords.
 You don’t have that much room for description so get right to the point.
 The key to writing your profile description is tell your readers how you are going to help them.

 - Longer pinnable graphics.
 The longer your graphics are the more space they take up and the more eye catching they will be.
-If you are looking for some awesome mock-up type graphics like the one I’m using up above check out Ivory Mix for some awesome stock photos!

 - Set up Rich Pins!
 Doing this will really help your pins and your website.
 I found an AWESOME tutorial on this for blogger and WordPress.
 Check out this site to enable Rich Pins!